 But in 'Rajan Shanthi P. V. Union of India' - 2010-IV-LLJ-600, the Supreme Court considered a seeming conflict between the provisions of Gratuity act, 1972 with reference to the provisions which have been extracted, namely, Section 4(6) and Section 5 of the Working Journalists and Other Newspaper Employees (Condition of Service) and Miscellaneous Provisions Act, 1955.
 Section 5 of the latter Act is very similar to Clause 5 of the Regulations, 1964.
 Section 5(1)(a)(i) extends the benefit of gratuity to an employee whose services are terminated by the employer for any reason whatever, otherwise than a punishment inflicted by way of disciplinary act.
 The Supreme Court reasoned that the Payment of Gratuity Act was a general act and the Working Journalists and Other Newspaper Employees (Conditions of service) and Misc.
 Provisions of Act, 1955 was a special enactment will prevail when there is a conflict between a general act and a special act.
-Thus if the service of an employee has been terminated by way of disciplinary action under the Working Journalists and other Newspaper Employees (Conditions of Service) and Misc.
-Provisions of Act, 1955, he is not entitled to gratuity.
+Thus if the service of an employee has been terminated by way of disciplinary action under the Working Journalists and other Newspaper Employee has been terminated by way of disciplinary action under the Working Journalists and other Newspaper Employee has been terminated by way of disciplinary action under the Working Journalists and other Newspaper Employee has